atskae/kanji/anki/kanji-web-scraper/README.md

 ## How to Use

-Ensure you are running Python 3:
+Check that you are running Python 3:
 ```commandline
 python --version
 ```